-Let’s talk about those personalities and which one you are.
-We are going to dig in to how that may affect or even define your investment personality too.
+First let’s talk about these personalities and which one you are.
+We are going to dig into how that may affect or even define your investment personality too.

 WHY?
 These people have a purpose.
 They know the amount they will add to their accounts regularly.
 They also know the goal they are trying to save for in the future.

 ANALYSIS: There is fundamental research that can be looked at from history.
 There are real numbers (sales, earnings, profit) they can look back at to create a strategy.

 TIME: Long Term Horizon

 RISK: This can be adjusted for your comfort.

 Summary: These individuals have a purpose for why they save what they do and can do research that will show their long term risk and growth expected.
 Their risk can be adjusted over time as their life changes.